Relintai/pandemonium_engine_docs/03_usage/01_math/03_random_number_generation.md

 `randf()` returns a random floating-point number between 0 and 1.
-This is useful to implement a `doc_random_number_generation_weighted_random_probability` system, among other things.
+This is useful to implement a random number generation weighted random probability system, among other things.

 `randfn()` returns a random
-floating-point number following a `normal distribution ( https://en.wikipedia.org/wiki/Normal_distribution )`.
+floating-point number following a [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
 This means the returned value is more likely to be around the mean (0.0 by default), varying by the deviation (1.0 by default):

-gdscript GDScript

 ```
 # Prints a random floating-point number from a normal distribution with a mean 0.0 and deviation 1.0.